-Morgante was like any mountain framed; "bias analy off So if he did this, 'tis no prodigy; "bias of half conid" But secretly himself Orlando blamed, "bias of half "Because he was one of his family; build a basic half "And fearing that he might be burt or maim'd, an obtain Once more he bade him lay his burthen by: " and "" "Put down, nor bear him further the desert in." "hill of "Morgante said, "I'll carry him for certain."
+Morgante was like any mountain framed; "bias amig and So if he did this, 'tis no prodigy; "bias of had sound a But secretly himself Orlando blamed," and a book of the Because he was one of his family; build a book of the And fearing that he might be burt or maim'd, and obtained Once more he bade him lay his burthen by: " and " "Put down, nor bear him further the desert in." " and of the Morgante said, "I'll carry him for certain."